just-buildsystem/justbuild/share/man/just-mrrc.5.md

      directory the metadata file should be stored.
 If not given, no metadata file will be written.
 See **`just-profile`**(5) for details of the format.
+   - *`"context variables"`* An optional list of environment variables, which are captured at invocation time and stored as key-value pairs in the metadata file.
+These variables do not affect the build in any way.
+Instead, they are supposed to provide useful context information about the invocation like username, merge-request ID or source branch.
    - *`"--dump-graph"`* A file name specifying the file in the invocation-log directory for an invocation-specific `--dump-graph` option.